t0m/select2-bootstrap-css/README.md

  * IE9/IE10: Select2 in "Bootstrap input group with button addon" (no height modifier, i. e. .input-sm, .input-lg) also misses 1px in height (bug _not_ inherited from Bootstrap 3)
  * focus and box-shadow for .select2-search input do not fit Bootstrap's defaults
  * the Select2 dropdown could inherit look-and-feel from Bootstrap dropdowns and/or could honor Bootstrap height sizing classes
+ * border-radii for opened Select2 dropdowns could consistently be set to be … round ;-)
  * checkboxes and radio-buttons in "Bootstrap input groups" could be vertically aligned to the top (instead of center) if combined with a multi Select2 to address variable height of the Select2 container
  * lack of documentation for "Bootstrap Input Group" helper-classes `.select2-bootstrap-prepend` and `.select2-bootstrap-append`